Xtroo/c-sharp-client/README.md

 # Xtroo C# API Client Example
 ## Overview
 This is an example client that demonstrates how to query the Xtroo API using C#.
+You are free to use this code in part or completely in your own projects, it is written in a way to make it as modular as possible, along with comments to make it clear what is happening.

 ## Usage
 1. Download this repository.